JackSilburn/ATR2/README.md

       1. Open a New Email.
       2. Click the ATR add-in which appears on the 'Message' tab of the 'New Email' ribbon.
       3. Click 'Connect' to connect to the Microsoft Graph service.
-      4. If it's your first time using the add-in in this Outlook session, log in is required.
+      4. If it is your first time using the add-in in this Outlook session, log in is required.
       5. Accept any permissions necessary and supply Dialog credientials when prompted.

 To use the default parameters: